RayBB/openlibrary-docs/Home.md

 ## What is Open Library?

-Open Library (https://openlibrary.org) is a non-profit, open source, digital public library, hosted by the [Internet Archive](https://archive.org), which lends over 2 million ebooks each year to its 3M patrons.
+Open Library (https://openlibrary.org) is a non-profit, open source, digital public library, hosted by the [Internet Archive](https://archive.org).
 Open Library is made possible by volunteers, like you, from over 8 different countries (US, NL, NZ, IN, UK, DE, GR, CA).
 We believe everyone should have a say in their library.
-That a library should be not only for, but of the people.
 Together, let's build the World's library.

 ## How we Communicate